Lightning-Universe/Serve_component/README.md

 # Lightning Serve

-Lightning is a simple and highly customizable framework to orchestrate most ML serving frameworks on [lightning.ai](https://lightning.ai/).
+Lightning Serve is a simple and highly customizable framework to orchestrate most ML serving frameworks on [lightning.ai](https://lightning.ai/).

 ## API